sarperaydin/ResearchCodes/README.md

-# Codes for DFP-IVL
+# My Codes for My Papers
-My Codes for My Papers
+Author: Sarper Aydin

 1) The uploaded MATLAB Codes is a sample code written by Sarper Aydin for the numerical result of our recent paper,